 - A. dispute...

 - B. describe...

 - C. condemn...

 - D. convince...

-- E. criticize...

-If you know that the passage is fairly neutral about the subject, then even if you know nothing else, you can probably eliminate the stronger verbs used in answer choices A, C, D and E, leaving you with "describe" or answer choice B as being correct.
+If you know that the passage is fairly neutral about the subject, then even if you know nothing else, you can probably eliminate the stronger verbs used in answer choices A, C, and D, leaving you with "describe" or answer choice B as being correct.